rlmartin/terraform-provider-salesforce/README.md

     4. The supported security option(s) must be defined on each endpoint.
 For this Salesforce provider this will always be `"security": [{"oauth2_password": []}]`.
     5. The `id` field of the main resource definition (which likely is set, returned, and thus loaded into Terraform state) must _not_ be required.
     6. It is possible that the `id` field _must_ be that name (case-insensitive); I would need to double-check the `go-swagger` code to verify this.
+    7. If a parameter should be formatted differently, you can use the `x-format` to set the string to use when formatting.
+The provider will take the raw value of the parameter and inject it into the formatter when using it against the API.
 3. Consult the model definitions in the [Tooling API](https://developer.salesforce.com/docs/atlas.en-us.api_tooling.meta/api_tooling/reference_objects_list.htm).
 Add definitions for your new resource.
 4. Replace the copied resource name with your new resource name in all locations.
 5. Run `cd spec_files; python3 createSpecFile.py; cd ..`.